Composting the EU Tech Mess: From #NLnet to #Eurostack

 The real challenge now isn’t just pointing at the pile (fun as that can be), it’s handing the next generation proper shovels – real tools, real critical thinking, real spaces for building rooted, resilient, open tech.

-One of the most corrosive problems on the path to rebooting the #openweb is the nasty, unconscious blocking that seeps through all #mainstreaming and careerist #NGO spaces.
+One of the most corrosive problems on the path to rebooting the #openweb is the nasty, unconscious blocking that pours through all the #mainstreaming and careerist #NGO paths.
 It’s not usually overt, it doesn’t come with a clear “no.” It comes with silence, with being ignored.
 With polite nods and a quick pivot back to safe, fundable, middle-of-the-road ideas that don’t rock the boat.
 This is how real change is smothered, how compost we need becomes concrete we are trying to break up.

 And you don’t shut up?
 If you insist on making the mess visible and pushing for something that might actually shift the culture?
 That’s when it escalates.